18F/18f.gsa.gov/content/posts/2022-01-21-what-have-you-learned-from-other-18F-designers.md

 > I learned from fellow UX designer Melissa Braxton how to foster relationships and how to over-communicate.
 This means regular 1:1s with teammates but also research session debriefs, weekly ships, biweekly retros, and regular project health checks (we do them biweekly for all 18F projects as a quick 5-minute form to flag any issues).
 We’ve documented many of these practices in the [TTS Handbook](https://handbook.tts.gsa.gov/general-information-and-resources/how-we-collaborate/).
 I also came to understand that our work isn’t going away.
 It’s a relay race: take it as far as you can but be ready to pass the baton to the next person.
 > <span>– Mark Trammell, UX designer</span>

-{% image "assets/blog/woman_thinking.png" "Image of woman thinking" %}
+{% image "assets/blog/woman_thinking.png" "Illustration of a woman thinking about ideas, conversations, systems, people, and processes" %}

 ## On user research and facilitation